Donor Families & Recipients

 Impact

-One tissue donor can restore health to over 75 people and one cornea donor can restore sight to 2 individuals.
+One tissue donor can restore health to over 75 people and one cornea donor can restore sight to two individuals.
 Each year, approximately 39,000 tissue donors provide lifesaving and healing tissue for transplant.
 Approximately 1.75 million tissue transplants are performed each year.
 Tissue and eye donation can be the silver lining for donor families.

 Benefits of Tissue Donation